moto-timo/opkg/docs/CONTRIBUTING.md

 make
 ```

+For more information about configuring projects with autoconf, please reference the [autoconf documentation](https://www.gnu.org/software/autoconf/manual/autoconf-2.71/html_node/Basic-Installation.html).

 4. (Optional) Install opkg to your system.

 It is not required that you install opkg to test your changes, but you can do so with the following steps.